 Paradise Falls drops 40 feet into a large pool along the Arroyo Conejo in Thousand Oaks.
-The waterfall is located within Wildwood Park, and thanks to an almost excessive network of trails, Paradise Falls may be reached via several routes, allowing for a 2.2-mile out and back hike or a 2.55-mile loop that visits a small cave.
-It is a downhill hike from the trailhead to Paradise Falls with 260 feet of elevation loss between the main park trailhead and Paradise Falls.
-Adding a visit to Wildwood Park’s other main attraction, Lizard Rock, is a good way to extend the hike to four miles or more.
+The waterfall is located within Wildwood Park, and thanks to an almost excessive network of trails, Paradise Falls may be reached via several routes, including a 2.15-mile out and back hike or a 2.55-mile loop that visits a small cave.
+It is a downhill hike from the trailhead to Paradise Falls with 260 feet of elevation change.
+Adding a visit to Wildwood Park’s other main attraction, Lizard Rock, is a good way to extend the hike to 4.35 miles or more.

-Turn right at the teepe, and drop into the canyon for 1/8 of a mile.
+Turn right at the tepee, and drop into the canyon for 1/8 of a mile on Tepee Trail.
 At the next sign for Paradise Falls, turn left down a single track cutting down the canyon.
-At the bottom of the trail, turn right on Wildwood Canyon Trail and make an immediate left to continue descending to Paradise Falls.
-Pass through a picnic area to arrive at a pool below Paradise Falls, 1.1 miles from the start.
+At the next junction, turn right onto Wildwood Canyon Trail and make an immediate left to continue descending to Paradise Falls.
+Pass through a picnic area to arrive at a pool below Paradise Falls, 1.07 miles from the start.

 Once you leave Paradise Falls, if you don’t wish to return the way you came, there are several other areas of the park to explore.
 To extend the hike to just over 4 miles, head downstream on Wildwood Canyon Trail, which remains shaded as it follows the stream past a striking number of picnic tables.
 Hike up to Lizard Rock before returning to the trailhead across the mesa, completing a grand tour of Wildwood Park.